vsmottin/pSTL-Bench/Hypotheses.md

 ## H3

-> Certain parallel backend perform/scale better on nested parallelism for heterogeneous workloads
+> Some parallel backends exhibit better performance and scalability when handling nested parallelism for heterogeneous
+> workloads

 **Why important:**